 Size of the backyard?

-A nice backyard makes a lot of difference and how much of it you have and what you have in it will have significant bearing on your day-to-day life.
+A nice backyard makes a lot of difference and how much of it you have and what you have in it will have a significant bearing on your day-to-day life.
 Are there trees?
 Is there a pool or room for one?
 Is there a garden shed?
 Is there a nice place for BBQs?

 Depending on the type of family activities you enjoy, the backyard might be just as important as the house itself.
-You want to have space for both family activates and for hosting guests or parties.
+You want to have space for both family activities and for hosting guests or parties.
 When you are considering a house always ask yourself if you can imagine your family being happy and comfortable in this space.

 Where it is located?